ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/mint-your-first-token.md

-# Mint your first Jetton
+# Mint your first jetton

 Welcome, dev!
 It's great to have you here. 👋

-In this article, you'll learn how to create your first fungible token (Jetton) on TON using TON Minter.
+You'll learn how to create your first token on TON using TON Minter.
 To mint a token, we will use the [TON Minter](https://minter.ton.org/).

 ## 📖 What you'll learn